loewydesign/loewy-assets/README.md

 The `js` task automatically concatenates JS assets into user-defined modules with [gulp-concat](https://www.npmjs.com/package/gulp-concat).

 You can either concatenate everything into a single output file (module), or separate your logic into multiple files (modules).

-### Sourcemaps Generation

-The `styles` and `js` task can generate sourcemaps for you using [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps).

-See the `css` and `js` portions of the configuration object in config.js.
-We highly recommend using [deep-extend](https://www.npmjs.com/package/deep-extend) to extend the configuration variable within your gulpfile.js.

-Sourcemaps will not be generated while NODE_ENV is not set, or is set to `production`.
-On Windows, please run `SET NODE_ENV=development` in the console, and try again.

-The `watch` command will automatically set the `config.env` variable to `development`, as it is assumed you are not in production mode.

 ### Rasterized spritesheets